 GRADING AND CERTIFICATE OF COMPLETION

-Participants' evaluation will be formative.
-They will receive a Certificate of Completion upon finishing the course, provided they submit all required assignments by their due date and take an active part in all scheduled synchronous class meetings.
+Participants will receive a Certificate of Completion upon finishing the course, provided they submit all required assignments by their due date and take an active part in the three scheduled synchronous class meetings.
 There will be no final exam.